You’ve got questions, I’ve got answers. If you don’t find what you’re looking for here, please feel free to send me a note.

 Subject matter is important, but it’s hardly the only consideration.
 I’m an enthusiastic reader of many subjects and can get jazzed about books on a wide variety of topics—e.g., dance and music, race and identity, health and the body, gender and sexuality, politics and power, the environment, social justice issues, cultural histories, food and drink, travel, education, science, technology, family and parenthood, language and usage, and literary and media criticism.
 In real life, I have an irrational loathing of bugs and an aversion to raw onions.
 But if you’ve written glittering fiction starring an entomologist (or a bug) or the most fascinating history of onions, I may be into it.
 So try me.

-When I review a potential client’s work, I ask myself several questions: Am I interested enough in the subject to spend several weeks or months with this?
+When I review a potential client’s work, I ask several questions: Am I interested enough to spend several weeks or months with this?
 Do my knowledge and skills align with what this writer seems to need?
 Am I confident I can help make this piece of writing better?
 Will I be able to complete the work within the writer’s desired time frame?
 If I can answer yes to these questions, you’ll receive an enthusiastic proposal.
 If not, I’ll suggest you keep shopping.

 What kind of feedback can I expect?